 Conversion Rate: % of wallets that activate on the destination chain

-CES: How easy users found the bridging experience
+CES: How easy did users find the bridging experience

 Bounce Rate: % of wallets that initiate a bridge but never use the app post-bridge